This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 26th26 | JunJun | 202525 | Portree, Isle of Skye, Scotland | ||||

 The Isle of Skye ranks near the top of most visitors' priority lists: the romance of Prince Charles Edward Stuart, known as Bonnie Prince Charlie, combined with the misty Cuillin Hills and their proximity to the mainland all contribute to its popularity.
 Today Skye remains mysterious and mountainous, an island of sunsets that linger brilliantly until late at night and of beautiful, soft mists.
 Much photographed are the really old crofts, one or two of which are still inhabited, with their thick stone walls and thatch roofs.
 Orientation on Skye is easy: follow the only roads around the loops on the northern part of the island and enjoy the road running the length of the Sleat Peninsula in southern Skye, taking the loop roads that exit to the north and south as you please.
 There are some stretches of single-lane road, but none poses a problem.
-Start your day with a class in the PURE: Yoga & Pilates studio, where sessions include Aerial Yoga, TRX suspension training and Tibetan sound bowl healing, or work out in the fully equipped state-of-the-art gym, where one-on-one fitness coaching sessions are available.
+Admire the spectacular landscapes of the Isle of Skye from your private verandah as your Discovery Yacht approaches Isle of Skye this morning.
 Skye’s capital is an attractive fishing port with brightly painted houses around a natural harbour.
-Once a MacLeod stronghold, the beautiful Isle of Raasay boasts the extinct volcano of Mt Dun Caan, which rises 443 metres high.
-Stroll through the colourful fishing port at your own pace, visiting local craftspeople and cafes.
-See the Isle of Skye’s jagged mountains and cliff faces from above in one of our two helicopters^.
-The Airbus H130-T2 features wrap-around windscreens, wide windows and Bose® headphones and are some of the quietest helicopters in the sky. | |||||||
+The ancestral stronghold of the famed Clan MacLeod, the beautiful Isle of Raasay sits just offshore and boasts the extinct volcano of Mt Dun Caan, which rises 443 metres high.
+Perhaps choose to see Skye’s jagged mountains and cliff faces from above by adding a helicopter^ excursion.
+Freechoice: | |||||||

 27th27 | JunJun | 202525 | Stornoway, Isle of Lewis, Scotland | ||||